dmpop/pellicola/README.md

 - **Display geographical coordinates on OpenStreetMap or Google Maps** For geotagged photos, you can view their exact locations on OpenStreetMap.
 - **Optional description text** You can add a description to each photo by creating an accompanying *.txt* file.
 The app can also read and display descriptions from the photo's *UserComment* EXIF field.
 - **Automatic language detection** Mejiro automatically detects the browser language and picks the description text file with the appropriate language prefix.
 - **Link to RAW** For each photo in the JPEG format, you can upload the accompanying RAW file, and Mejiro automatically adds a link to it.
+This feature can be disabled.
 - **Password protection** Mejiro allows you to protect the published contents with a password.
 The application supports multiple passwords, so you can grant and revoke temporary access.
 - **Support for subfolders** Photos inside the default photo directory can be organized into subfolders.
 - **Access keys** The application supports access keys for common actions.